Subito-it/SBTUITestTunnel/README.md

 * interact with NSUserDefaults and Keychain
 * download/upload files from/to the app's sandbox
 * network calls monitoring
+* define custom blocks of codes executed in the application target

 The library consists of two separated components which communicate with each other, one to be instantiate in the application and the other in the testing code.
 A web server inside the application is used to create the link between the two components allowing test code to send requests to the application.